-Those who attended the conference in Vienna in 2007 know how strongly I feel about helping survivors to maximise the time they have left in their lives … Continue Reading ››
+Those who attended the conference in Vienna in 2007 know how strongly I feel about helping survivors to maximise the time they have left in … Continue Reading ››

 In Their Own Words: Survivor Wartime and Late Life Coping Styles